-If you want the full experience of Olive Garden pasta night, start with this Italian salad and garlic knots, and finish the dinner with cannoli or a slice of the best no-bake cheesecake you’ve ever tried!
+If you want the full experience of Olive Garden pasta night, start with Italian salad and garlic knots, and finish the dinner with this cannoli recipe or a slice of the best no-bake cheesecake you’ve ever tried!
 Side note: once you taste jumbo stuffed shells, there’s no turning back.
 We also like to use them to make chipotle stuffed chicken pasta and taco stuffed shells!

 Why You’ll Love This Olive Garden Cheese Stuffed Shells Copycat Recipe